You can't carry everything; don't even try.

-Women: if traveling in the South during the hot season, you probably won’t want to bring pantyhose.
+Women: if traveling in the South during the hot season, or anywhere during the late-spring/early-summer rainy season, you probably won’t want to bring pantyhose.

 Coat: as light as possible.
 A windbreaker or light raincoat is appropriate for most regions and seasons, except in the Northeast and West during winter.